 Patrick says that expecting podiatrists fresh out of medical school to understand the nuances of running a profitable practice while averaging $678 per surgery is not reasonable, considering that most of them have little experience with practice management.

-He concludes both by emphasizing the importance of effective practice management and the profitability of alternatives to surgery as a generator of revenue, for example heel pain.
+He concludes both by emphasizing the importance of effective practice management and the profitability of alternatives to surgery as a generator of revenue, for example, heel pain.

 EHR and Practice Management Software To Gain A Strong Foothold in Podiatry

-In your medical podiatry practice, it behooves you to explore new ways to innovate how you deliver patient care and how your run your business.
+In your medical podiatry practice, it behooves you to explore new ways to innovate how you deliver patient care and how you run your business.
 Implementing Electronic Health Records, specifically a podiatry EHR, can streamline your patient care with digital podiatry exam templates as well as surgery templates including incision and drainage, and more complex procedures like arthroplasty.

 As mentioned in another article by Podiatry Today, titled “Questions To Consider When Changing EHR And/Or Practice Management Software Vendors,” it’s important to evaluate an EHR software’s reporting capability to participate in the Merit-Based Incentive Payment System.
 PrognoCIS Podiatry EHR is a fully MACRA-certified EHR, and you can use the EHR to meet your reporting requirements and receive federal reimbursement.

 Implementing practice management software helps you streamline the business aspect of your medical practices.
 You can easily insurance reimbursement, and easily collect patient co-pays online.
-Having practice management in place also helps you to better evaluate the financial needs of your practice and can lead you to discovering ways to refine your business administration.
+Having practice management in place also helps you to better evaluate the financial needs of your practice and can lead you to discover ways to refine your business administration.

-Many EHR companies even offer medical billing services (revenue cycle management, or RCM) in addition to practice management software, which include a dedicated medical billing staff who perform tasks such as medical coding, eligibility checking, claims follow-up and more.
+Many EHR companies even offer medical billing services (revenue cycle management, or RCM) in addition to practice management software, which includes a dedicated medical billing staff who perform tasks such as medical coding, eligibility checking, claims follow-up and more.